London

 Newspeak House, The London College of Political Technology, is an independent residential college founded in 2015.
 Our mission is to study, nurture and inspire emerging communities of practice across civil society and the public sector in the UK.

-• Dennis Severs & His House sounds like a pretty peak mix of fabulous history, style, and queerness.
+• Dennis Severs & His House sounds like a peak mix of fabulous history, style, and queerness.

 Dennis Severs came to Spitalfields in 1979 and bought a derelict house saved by the Spitalfields Trust.
 He reconfigured it to tell the story of an imaginary Huguenot family who had lived there since it was built in 1724.